leok7v/leok7v.github.io/page3.md

-Since 2014 I work for <a href="http://www.zspace.com" target="_blank">zSpace</a> Inc.
+Since 2014 to 2020 I worked for <a href="http://www.zspace.com" target="_blank">zSpace</a> Inc.
-as a principle software engineer of system software team.
+as a principle software engineer and technical lead/architect of system software team.

 My team and I are responsible for multiple IR cameras head tracking, stylus and screen angle IMU data-stream processing and integration, poses triangulation, and delivery of 3D data to